nphorsley59/nphorsley59/README.md

 Hi! :wave: My name is Noah and I specialize in helping businesses manage and extract value from their data.
-I am at my best when my work environment is a mix of solving difficult problems, learning new skills, and collaborating with others.
+I work best in an environment that challenges me to solve difficult problems, learn new skills, and collaborate with others.

 You can reach me at 📫 nphorsley59@gmail.com.